sppunderreview/PSSO/README.md

-# Artifact - Scalable Program Clone Search Through Spectral Analysis
+# Artifact - Scalable Program Clone Search Through Spectral Analyss

 ## Abstract
 We consider the problem of program clone search, i.e. given a target program and a repository of known programs (all in executable format), the goal is to find the program in the repository most similar to our target program – with potential applications in terms of reverse engineering, program clustering, malware lineage and software theft detection.